-If your laptop or desktop, which runs on Windows 7 operating system, often runs out of resources meaning you have not optimized the OS.
-If that is so, the optimization tips I am going to share here might help.
+Are your Windows 7 operating system powered laptop or desktop often runs out of resources?
+This means you have not optimized the OS.
+If that is so, the optimization tips I am going to share here might help you.

 The user interface of Windows 7 looks stunning.
 The default transparent glass design in the task-bar and application Windows looks incredible.
 However, to maintain that delicate look on the Windows User Interface, your CPU cuts out a massive amount of resources.
 The CPU is using the resources to run the local service dwm.exe.
 To know more about Desktop Window Manager or Dwm.exe, visit the Official webpage.